 - Limited astronomical use beyond observing the moon

-7. Orion 10033 Funscope 76mm Tabletop Reflector Telescope Moon Kit
+9. Orion 10033 Funscope 76mm Tabletop Reflector Telescope

-If you’re looking for a tabletop telescope to try out astronomy with your kids or family, we can recommend the Orion 10033 Funscope.
+If you’re looking for a tabletop telescope to try out astronomy with your kids or family, we recommend the Orion 10033 Funscope.
 The Orion 10033 Funscope makes a good purchase for kids, with a low price and lightweight (only 4 pounds).
 The scope is sufficiently powerful to see craters on the Moon, bright planets in our solar system, and brighter sparkling star clusters and nebulas.

 Scorecard – Orion 10033 FunScope 76mm TableTop Reflector Telescope